SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Target Selection and Observation

 \subsection{Input Catalog}

-The SMILES NIRSpec target selection was developed to build upon the extensive mid-infrared imaging provided by SMILES MIRI data, with a focus on galaxies during cosmic noon and a range of other key galaxy populations.
+The SMILES NIRSpec target selection was developed to build upon the extensive mid-infrared imaging provided by SMILES MIRI data, with a focus on galaxies during cosmic noon and a range of other key galaxy populations, rather than following a single homogeneous analytic selection function.
 Our selection strategy is designed to maximize the scientific value of the MSA observations by targeting galaxies with known dust, gas, and star formation properties.
-These include star-forming galaxies with varying PAH content, AGN candidates, and sources with multi-phase gas tracers from MIRI, ALMA, and NIRCam/grism surveys.
+These include star-forming galaxies with varying PAH content, AGN candidates, and sources with multi-phase gas tracers from MIRI, ALMA, and NIRCam/grism surveys, which we group into a set of science-motivated parent subsamples that are described in the following subsections.
 The spectroscopic follow-up allows us to access rest-frame optical diagnostics critical for constraining ionization, metallicity, and extinction.
 The full input catalog leverages the rich multi-wavelength coverage in GOODS-S/HUDF, including deep imaging and spectroscopy from HST, JWST/NIRCam and NIRISS, ALMA, and VLA.
 Table \ref{tab:input} provides an overview of the input catalog.